 In today's digital world, a company's online presence is more crucial than ever before.
-The way we do business has changed dramatically in recent years, and with it, consumer habits and preferences have shifted.
+How we do business has changed dramatically in recent years, and consumer habits and preferences have shifted.
 This has had a significant impact on the world of marketing.
-The fact is, in today's digital landscape, online content plays a crucial role in shaping a brand's image and determining its success.
+In today's digital landscape, online content plays a crucial role in shaping a brand's image and determining its success.

 Traditional marketing often consisted of one-sided communication directed solely at customers.
 However, in recent years, content marketing has become an essential component of B2B marketing efforts, resulting in a more interactive and conversational relationship between brands and their audiences — what we call the humanization of marketing.

 What Is Editorial Content?